-If you work in a corporate environment, you may examine malware or the effects of a breach to understand the vulnerabilities that have been exploited, the damage caused and the identity of the attackers.
-Most importantly, your conclusions help your organisation and others prevent further incidents of the same type.
-In some organisations, your responsibilities will be broader than digital forensics, perhaps including the initial detection of intrusions.
+In a corporate environment, Digital Forensics may examine malware or the effects of a breach to understand the vulnerabilities that have been exploited, the damage caused and the identity of the attackers.
+The conclusions help the organisation by preventing further incidents.
+In some organisations, responsibilities will be broader than digital forensics and perhaps include the initial detection of intrusions.

-You have a deep understanding of software and, in some roles, hardware and industrial control systems.
-You understand both the formal records created by software processes, in logs, and the accidental traces that are left in memory and hardware, and you know how to find and interpret them both.
-It's likely that you use specialist software tools to find and analyse data, and specialist hardware tools to disassemble and extract electronic components if you need to recover data from devices like mobile phones.
+Within this specialism, there is a deep understanding of software, and in some roles, hardware and industrial control systems.
+There is an understanding of both the formal records created by software processes and the accidental traces that are left in memory and hardware.
+Digital Forensics finds and interprets this information to analyse data using specialist software and hardware tools to disassemble and extract electronic components, to recover data from devices like mobile phones.

-You stay up to date on the vulnerabilities of the software and hardware that are in use - almost certainly including cloud technologies - and on the attack techniques and motivations of potential attackers.
-You're technically skilled, knowledgeable and a good learner.
+Digital Forensics needs to stay up to date on the vulnerabilities of the software and hardware that are in use – almost certainly including cloud technologies – and on the attack techniques and motivations of potential attackers.

 In detail, you might: